 How should you resign from your teaching position?

-It’s the season for teachers moving on to new horizons and this is the key week for resignations.
+It’s always the season for teachers moving on to new horizons.
 In my time as a teacher, applying for jobs, handing in my own resignations as well as receiving them, here is my seasoned advice.

-For the purposes of resignations and notice periods, the dates of the three school terms are deemed to be:
+In today’s market, with so many academies, free schools and independent school operating their own terms and conditions outside of mainstream school structures, it is critical all teachers read carefully through their contracts.
+For the purposes of resignations and notice periods, the dates of the three English school terms are (broadly) deemed to be:

 - for the autumn term, from 1 September to 31 December inclusive;